A.R.E.S.: Extinction Agenda

 A.R.E.S.
 Extinction Agenda is a side-scrolling platform shooter for Windows.
 It was developed by Thai independent developer Extend Studio.
 An updated version called Extinction Agenda EX was released for Xbox Live Arcade on October 2, 2013, and for Windows via Steam on October 3, 2014.

 Plot

 The game takes place in a future setting where the Earth is contaminated by pollution.
-A group of scientist were trapped in the Deep Space Reprocessing station after a mysterious asteroid emitting an unknown fluorescent gas collided into the station.
+A group of scientists were trapped in the Deep Space Reprocessing station after a mysterious asteroid emitting an unknown fluorescent gas collided into the station.
 The survivors then discovered that machines in the station became violent towards them after being exposed to the gas.
 Eventually, they managed to send the sample of the gas to the research team back at the United Earth Headquarters to find out a way to rescue them and called the gas Zytron.
 Player takes control of the game protagonist Ares, the first Zytron immune robot created to battle machines that became malevolent from being exposed to the Zytron gas, in a mission to rescue the survivors from a deep space station.